-11.4 At this site, operations are to occur in the following sequence (refer to Appendix 4 for further details on underlined methodology; which are listed in alphabetical order):
+11.4 At this site, operations are to occur in the following sequence (refer to Appendix 4 for further details on underlined methodology, which are listed in alphabetical order):

 1. Carry out tree work operations highlighted yellow in the tree data schedule (Appendix 2).
-All works to be carried out by a competent and experienced arborist (see Appendix 5.9).
-2. Hold pre-commencement site meeting with project arboriculturist, building contractor and arboricultural officer.
+All tree works are to be carried out by a competent and experienced arborist to current British Standards (see Appendix 5.9 for assistance finding a suitable arborist).
+2. Hold pre-commencement site meeting with project arboriculturist, building contractor and arboricultural officer (prior to the commencement of any development work commencing on site).
 The contractor will be required to read and sign the induction form (see Appendix 7).
-3. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
-4. Arboricultural Consultant to check Tree Protection at this stage.
-5. Commence construction of main building.
-6. After all heavy construction works are completed, install 'no-dig' driveway and parking area.
-7. Remove tree protection when all construction activity has ended.
-8. Carry out tree planting and any other landscaping works.
+3. Erect protective fencing along the positions shown by the dashed red lines on the TPP.
+4. Lay ground protection within the area shown by the orange honeycombing with blue background on the TPP.
+5. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
+The tree protection measures shall be retained until completion of all works hereby permitted.
+6. Demolish existing dwelling and outbuildings, leaving any suitable hard surfaces in situ (as ground protection).
+7. Remove existing hard surfacing (by hand where within the RPAs of retained trees) 8.
+Commence construction.
+9. After all heavy construction works have been completed, install new 'gravel grid' or 'no-dig' driveway and parking area.
+10. Remove tree protection when all construction activity has ended.
+11. Carry out tree planting and any other landscaping works.